-Over time, high blood sugar can cause problems with the eyes, heart, blood vessels, nerves, and kidneys.
-High blood sugar also makes a person more likely to get serious illnesses or infections.
+Over time, high blood glucose can damage a child's eyes, heart, blood vessels, nerves, and kidneys.
+High blood glucose also makes a child more likely to get serious illnesses or infections.

 In the past, doctors believed that type 2 diabetes was an adult disease and that type 1 diabetes was a children's disease.
 Now, more and more children are getting type 2 diabetes.

-Most children with type 2 diabetes do not have symptoms when the disease is first found.
-If there are symptoms, they usually are mild.
+Most children with type 2 diabetes don't have symptoms when the disease is first found.
+If a child has symptoms, they usually are mild.
 They may include having to urinate more often, feeling a little more thirsty than normal, and losing a little weight for no clear reason.

 Health Tools help you make wise health decisions or take action to improve your health.

 Most children with type 2 diabetes don't have symptoms when the disease is first found.
-That's because their blood sugar level has been rising so slowly.
+That's because their blood glucose level has been rising so slowly.
 As a result, a child may have diabetes for several months or years before being diagnosed.

 Other possible symptoms include: